Skip to main content

 How to handle a smoke damage insurance claim — testing, remediation standards, coverage, the new Smoke Damage Recovery Act, and common insurer tactics.

-Wildfire smoke can render an entire vintage worthless without burning a single vine.
-Learn how smoke taint is detected, which insurance covers it at each stage from vine to barrel, and why most vineyard owners are underinsured for this specific peril.
+Wildfire smoke can ruin a vintage without burning a vine.
+How smoke taint is detected, what insurance covers each stage, and why vineyards are underinsured.

-Urban wildfire smoke contains toxic chemicals from burned homes, cars, and synthetic materials that forest fire smoke does not.
-This distinction changes everything about remediation costs and your insurance claim.
+Urban wildfire smoke contains toxic chemicals from burned homes, cars, and synthetics that forest smoke does not - changing remediation and your claim.

 When Personal Property Can Be Cleaned vs. When It Is a Total Loss